What Private Label Gummies Really Cost

 Bottom line

-Private label gummy costs aren’t won by ingredient math alone.
-They’re won by managing the “hidden cost stack”: accepted yield, throughput, packaging runnability, release timing, and freight cube.
-Get those right, and your gummy program becomes easier to scale, easier to forecast, and far less likely to surprise you after the first production run.
+Private label gummy costs aren't won on ingredient math alone.
+They're won by managing the hidden cost stack: accepted yield, throughput, packaging runnability, release timing, and freight cube.
+Get those right, and your gummy program scales easier, forecasts better, and won't surprise you after run one.

 ← Back to Blog